-The industry that generated the most jobs in Monash (employed in Monash regardless of where employees live) in 2019/2020 is Health Care and Social Assistance, with 20,479 local jobs.
-The next two largest industry employers are Education & Training, and Manufacturing.
-121
+The industry that generated the most jobs in Monash in 2018/19 is Health Care and Social Assistance, with 18,624 local jobs.
+The next two largest industry employers are Education & Training, and Retail Trade.

-In the year ending 2020, the City of Monash's Gross Regional Product represented 3.94% of the Victoria's Gross State Product122 and local jobs contributed to 4.3% of Victoria's employment.123
+In the year ending 2019, the City of Monash's Gross Regional Product represented 4.18% of the Victoria's Gross State Product and local jobs contributed to 4.37% of Victoria's employment.

-City of Monash resident workers (employed residents regardless of where they work) top three industry employers are Health care and social assistance, Professional, scientific and technical services, and Retail trade.
+City of Monash resident workers top three industry employers are Health Care & Social Assistance, Education & Training, and Retail Trade.
 The top three professions are Professionals, Clerical & Administrative Workers, and Managers.
-125